bryanbarcos/average-temperatures/README.md

 # average-temperatures
 A project to get the average temperatures from anywhere in the world within a specified time frame.
 The product provides a GUI to easily attain historical average temperatures from specified cities.

-It will output the average temperature for each city specified for the time range specified, as well as the average of the city averages passed.
+It will output the average temperature for each city as well as the overall average for the time range specified.

 ## Running the project